 The Code of Federal Regulations (known as CFR) are the rules that help translate the intent of a Law into broad agency operating guidelines.
 With its move to the Administration for Community Living within the U.S. Department of Health and Human Services, the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) consolidated its Code of Federal Regulations in one place.
 This new place is 45 CFR Part 1330.
 Read about the U.S. Department of Health and Human Services' Final Rule that created these new regulations.

 The Creation of NIDILRR and Its Legislative Mandate

-The National Institute on Disability and Rehabilitation Research (NIDILRR) is a federal government agency that came into existence in 1978 within the U.S. Department of Education, and continues to operate today under a federal law known as Title II of the Rehabilitation Act of 1973.
-This law became part of the United States Code (USC) and NIDILRR’s mandate and mission is described in Title 29, Chapter 16, Subchapter II, Section 762.
-View the contents of this section of the US Code from U.S. Government Printing Office.
+The National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is a federal government agency that came into existence in 1978 as NIHR within the U.S. Department of Education.
+It operates today under a federal law known as Title II of the Rehabilitation Act of 1973.
+This law became part of the United States Code (USC) and NIDILRR’s mandate and mission.
+It is described in Title 29, Chapter 16, Subchapter II, Section 762.

 NIDILRR's Leadership and Staff